Abdullah111Faisal/Hemo-Bank/Features and Requirements.md

  The results can be viewed by the donor.
 The result of blood test reports will decide the eligibility of the donor to donate blood.

  ### 8. Receive Notifications
- The system should notify the admin whenever a donor books an appointment and when a hospital requests blood.
+ The app should notify the admin whenever a donor books an appointment and when a hospital requests blood.
 The hospitals will get confirmation notifications.
 Donors will receive notifications regarding the eligibility test reports.

 # Requirements